clewby/SystemDesign/Basics/Stream_Processing.md

 # Message Brokers:
 * A type of database that handels streaming, both producers and consumers can connect to it.
 Typically puts messages in a queue if there are many of them
-* Some will keep messages dirably, others will delete them after they are successully consumed.
+* Some will keep messages durably, others will delete them after they are successully consumed.
 * Two delivery patterns:
     * Fan Out - send message to all consumers
     * Load Balancing - one message per consumer